wizeline/From-Raw-to-Insight-Advanced-Data-Analytics-Workshop/README.md

    ```

 2. **Configure Snowflake connection**:
+   - Copy `profiles.yml.example` to `profiles.yml`
-   - Update `profiles.yml` with your Snowflake credentials
+   - Update with your Snowflake credentials
    - Replace placeholder values:
      - `your_snowflake_account`
      - `your_username`